NFL Week 1 Odds: Point Spreads, Moneylines And Totals For Every Game

-There are no betting lines in sports more discussed than the point spreads for the first week of the pro football season.
+There are no NFL betting lines more discussed than the point spreads for the first week of the regular season.
 NFL Week 1 odds are talked about for months ahead of the official opening weekend in September.
 Here we will deliver NFL Week 1 spreads for the 2023 season.
 We will also look at various betting angles for every game on the slate.
-Some of the top games for the first week of the season include the Eagles (-4.5) at the Patriots (+4.5), the Dolphins (+2.5) at the Chargers (-2.5), the Raiders (+3.5) at the Broncos and the Cowboys (-2.5) at the Giants (+2.5).
+Some of the top games for the first week of the season include the Eagles (-4) at the Patriots (+4), the Dolphins (+3) at the Chargers (-3), the Raiders (+3.5) at the Broncos (-3.5) and the Cowboys (-3.5) at the Giants (+3.5).

 Compare lines from the top US sportsbooks.
 Find the NFL spread, moneyline and total for every contest.